-Applying this to a disk array, consider an n-block I/O request sent to an array of n disks.
+Applying this to a disk array, consider an n-block I/O request sent to an array of n homogeneous disks.
 If each disk processes a 1-block request and has a response time cdf of W(t), then the approximate response time cdf of the I/O request is $(W(t))^n$.
-In the next section, we generalise this to deal with variable size I/O requests and I/O request sizes under various RAID levels.
+The next section generalises this to deal with variable size I/O requests and I/O request sizes under various RAID levels.